Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Introduction

 DSEM can be viewed as a combination of time-series models and multilevel SEM.
 The time-series model on the within-level can be set up for both observed and latent variables.
 It can include all types of auto-regressive (AR) and moving-average (MA) specifications.
 Each within-level coefficient can be specified as a random effect to account for person- and time-specific effects.
 Person-specific random effects provide information about individual differences.
-This information can produce more precise forecasts of individual trajectories and, for example, improve designing tailored interventions.
+This information can produce more precise forecasts of individual trajectories and, for example, improve the design of tailored interventions.
 Time-specific random effects describe dynamical (e.g., accelerated) changes over time \cite{Fruehwirth2008}.
-The between model can include further information such as (observed or latent) baseline covariates.
+The between model can include further information, such as (observed or latent) baseline covariates.

-DLCSEM builds upon the foundation established by DSEM but introduces a key extension: a latent class model that captures categorical shifts over time, referred to as 'states.'
-Unlike traditional Latent Class Analysis (LCA), where state membership remains static (as in growth curve mixture models), DLCSEM allows state membership to change dynamically over time.
-This flexibility allows individuals to follow different state-specific processes at each time point, offering a more detailed representation of temporal dynamics and deeper insights into the underlying dynamical process.
+DLCSEM builds upon the foundation established by DSEM but introduces a key extension: a latent class model that captures categorical shifts over time, referred to as 'states'.
+In traditional Latent Class Analysis (LCA) and its longitudinal extension through Growth Mixture Modeling (GMM), including Latent Class Growth Analysis (LCGA), class membership is assumed to remain static over time \cite{Muthen2000, Jung2008}.
+DLCSEM, in contrast, allows state membership to change dynamically, thereby enabling individuals to follow different state-specific processes at each time point.
+Unlike original Latent Transition Analysis \citep[LTA;][]{Collins1992, Lanza2003}, which assumes homogeneous transition probabilities across individuals, DLCSEM further permits individual-specific transition probabilities between latent classes over time by incorporating random effects.
+A comparison of these approaches is provided in \Cref{tab:model-comparison}.

 The ability of DLCSEM to identify critical states, detect stable a priori differences, account for unobserved heterogeneity, and capture intra-individual changes extends the capabilities of traditional dynamic modeling.
 It enables real-time dynamic classification of individual states, providing a powerful tool for personalized evaluations and prompt interventions.
-Moreover, it offers aggregated results comparable to those obtained from DSEM, supporting the evaluation of treatments while also classifying individuals into distinct states based on their dynamic responses.
+Moreover, it offers aggregated results comparable to those obtained from DSEM, supporting the evaluation of treatments while also classifying individuals into distinct states based on their dynamic responses.These modeling flexibilities provide a detailed representation of temporal dynamics and deep insight into the underlying dynamical process.